Colin on Triumverate

 The guidebook for the area is Rock Climbing: New Jersey by Paul Nick and Neil J.A.Sloane, published by Falcon Press.
 It has some good topos and photos, especially for Delaware Water Gap.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for New Jersey:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for New Jersey:

 Featured Route For New Jersey